|

 - Intrusion detection, prevention, and response

-- Key management, public key infrastructures, certification, revocation, and authentication
+- Key management, public key infrastructures, certification, revocation,

 - Malware detection and mitigation